 After a 28-year run, Microsoft is discontinuing WordPad in Windows

 This move isn’t entirely unexpected.
-WordPad became optional in Windows systems starting with the Windows 10 Insider Build 19551 in February 2020.
+WordPad became optional in Windows systems, starting with the Windows 10 Insider Build 19551 in February 2020.
 Even though it’s still included by default, users have had the option to uninstall it since then.

 One potential reason for this change might be security concerns.
 Earlier this year, the Qbot malware started exploiting a flaw in WordPad to infect computers and avoid detection.”

-Cortana slowly being killed off
+Cortana is slowly being killed off.

 “Five years ago, Microsoft said they’d remove the classic Windows Paint app with the Windows 10 Fall Creator’s Update in 2017.
 But because people liked it, they kept it available through the Microsoft Store.